nycbeardo/nycbeardo/README.md

 ### 💪🏾 Current Work
 ______________________________________________________________________________________

-🔭 Working on making my designs more accessible and responsive both in code and design tools
+🔭 Making my designs more accessible and responsive both in code and design tools

 ✍🏾 Writing about my tech journey on my blog ---> objector.dev